-By letter dated June 6, 2015, you petitioned the Federal Aviation Administration (FAA) for an exemption.
-You requested to operate an unmanned aircraft system (UAS) to conduct aerial still and video data capture, photography, videography, surveying, and inspections.
+By letter dated April 10, 2015, you petitioned the Federal Aviation Administration (FAA) for an exemption.
+The petitioner requested to operate an unmanned aircraft system (UAS) to conduct aerial still and video data capture.

 See Appendix A for the petition submitted to the FAA describing the proposed operations and the regulations that the petitioner seeks an exemption.